bootstrapworld/curriculum/lessons/linear-regression/langs/en-us/slides.md

 @image{images/lr-explained.png, LR explained, 400}

-The resulting scatterplot looks like those we’ve seen before, but it has a few important additions.{style="font-size:15pt"}
+The resulting scatter plot looks like those we’ve seen before, but it has a few important additions.{style="font-size:15pt"}

 First, we can see the @vocab{line of best fit} drawn onto the plot.
 We can also see the equation for that line (in red).{style="font-size:15pt"}